-Acknowledgements may be made in brief form just after the name of contributor(s).
+Acknowledgements may be made in brief form just before the list of references.

-References are to be cited in the text using the surname(s) of author(s) followed by the year of publication of the work referred to, for example, Jensen (1988) or (Jensen 1988); Hansen & Jensen (1988).
+References are to be cited in the text using the surname(s) of the author(s) followed by the year of publication of the work referred to, for example, Jensen (1988); (Jensen 1988); Hansen & Jensen (1988).
 In case of more than two authors the reference is written Jensen et al., (1988).
 The list of references, under the heading 'References' and arranged alphabetically, should include authors (surnames followed by initial(s)); year of publication in brackets; title of paper; journal or series (full name or official abbreviation); volume number and pages.
 For books the place of printing or publication, as well as the publisher should be indicated.
-For articles from books pages, name of the editor and title of the book may be indicated.
+For articles from books pages, the name of the editor and the title of the book may be indicated.
 Cf. examples in this volume.